dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ![Medtronic Settings](../images/Medtronic01a.png)

-You need to set following items: (see picture above)
+While setting up AndroidAPS to work with your medtronic pump you need to set following items: (see picture above)
 - **Pump Serial Number**: Displayed on the back of your pump and starts with SN.
 You should only enter the 6 numbers shown without any alpabetic characters (e.g. 123456).
 - **Pump Type**: The model pump you are using (e.g. 522).
 - **Pump Frequency**: There are two options based on where your pump was originally distributed.
 Please check the FAQ if you are unsure which option to select  [FAQ](../Configuration/MedtronicPump#faq)):